frippz/frippz.se/_posts/2023-12-08-a-new-accessibility-tool.md

 * **One URL only?** - running tests like these surely doesn’t come cheap in terms of server costs, so I get that there might be limitations.
 I would however love to see the possibility to test multiple sites.
 If this feature isn’t currently available, it would be a valuable addition for future updates.

 * **Very minimal UI** - I should emphasize that this is generally a good thing, but if I dive into one of the reported problems, I would love to have some kind of breadcrumb or other way of getting back to the overview.
 The back button works just fine, but my confidence is a bit lowered by such patterns.
-I guess poor web site designs over the years with terrible single page apps have ruined me a bit.
+I guess poor website designs over the years with terrible single page apps have ruined me a bit.

 I want to be clear that these are very early impressions after only testing the tool for a few hours.
 As I understand it, they're still working on improving plenty of things, so take my impressions with a heap of salt.